 There should be no movement in the torso.
 Keep it straight and slightly leaned back.
 Your legs should not move, either.
 This move is all in the elbows.

 The next move is called “bodies over”.
-To complete this move, you should just hinge at the hip and lean your torso forward until your hands are over your feet.
-Your knees should not bend, neither should your elbows.
+To complete this move, you should hinge at the hip and lean your torso forward until your hands are over your feet.
+Your knees should not bend; neither should your elbows.
 Maintain a straight and relaxed back.

 To get into the catch, you need to bend your knees, making sure to keep them in and not allow them to drop to the sides.
 Your knees shouldn’t be touching either.
 There should be a natural gap between them.

-Your arms should remain extended and they should be on either sides of your knees.
-Your back should remain straight and your calves should be perpendicular to the ground.
+Your arms should remain extended, and they should be on either side of your knees.
+Your back should stay straight, and your calves should be perpendicular to the ground.

-The next step is the power move.
-This is called the drive.
+The next step is the power to move.
+This is called the driver.
 We are about to reverse the positions that we began with.

 Pushing off with your legs first, begin to extend them back to the beginning position.
-About half way through the leg extension, you should begin to lean your torso back and bring the oar in towards your chest.
+About halfway through the leg extension, you should start to lean your torso back and bring the oar in towards your chest.

-Your elbows should be pointing out, your legs completely extended, and your torso slightly leaning back.
+Your elbows should be pointing out, your legs wholly extended, and your torso is slightly leaning back.
 Now we are back to where we began.

 To get a good sense of the posture and form of rowing, repeat these steps slowly and methodically until you feel comfortable with the sequence.